 - search Pinterest and Google images for military crafts, flag crafts, and quotes

 - create a plan for your wall

-- fill out the form at the end of this post to get our Deployment Wall Kit filled with various templates you can use (they come with both mommy and daddy versions)
+- click the pink button at the end of this post to get our Deployment Wall Kit filled with various templates you can use (they come with both mommy and daddy versions)

 - then add to your wall little by little during the deployment – you don’t have to have it all done at the start

 - For more military-related kid crafts, check out AHC’s Armed Forces Day crafts<–